Skip to main content

 Will the mother need to have any other tests?

-The Harmony test does not provide information on mosaicism, partial trisomies or translocations, or other rare chromosomal abnormalities.
+NIPT does not provide information on mosaicism, partial trisomies or translocations, or other rare chromosomal abnormalities.
 If the ultrasound scan shows a high nuchal translucency or other major physical defects such as brain abnormalities, heart abnormalities, the risk for some rare chromosomal defects may be high.
 In such cases, the mother may choose to have a CVS or an amniocentesis.

 The non-invasive prenatal test does not provide information on other physical defects such as spina bifida, or information on fetal growth.
 It is therefore advisable that the mother has all the usual ultrasound scans during her pregnancy.